Chapter 4.2 Monster Threats and Management

 • Spirit are the traits that certain monsters are attracted to

 During an impending threat, players can use this time to do the following to manage their options.
+Below are some examples of what players can do to change their threat experience.

 • Prepare